jhegedus42/welcome_the_lion_on_your_path/README.md

 # The goal of this project is to create a "good" docker image for ML/"AI" dev

-More specifically, the current focus of this project is Stan's implementation of a Hamiltonian Monte Carlo based posterior sampler, a fully Bayesian approach for ML.
+More specifically, the current focus of this project is Stan's implementation of a Hamiltonian Monte Carlo based posterior sampler, which makes fully Bayesian inference feasible to tackle real-life, ML problems.

 These are script files which are used to develop a docker image that
 provides a full stack ML dev environment, a turn key solution, to make